Insane Clown Posse: Spirituality

 Eight days after publication of the Guardian article, Joseph Bruce tweeted "I think [it's] crazy how some press say we're a Christian band and act like we're all religious [...]
 I'm proud that we believe in God but I haven't been to church since I was like 10.
 I don't even know if [Utsler has] ever been to church!"
 Christianity Today writer Mark Moring also challenged Ronson's characterization, writing that "The guys in ICP haven't used the word 'Christian' or 'evangelical' [...] so let's not call them anything that they're not claiming for themselves".

 In 2011, Insane Clown Posse appeared on Attack of the Show! and repudiated claims that they were a Christian band.
 Bruce explained that their Dark Carnival mythology "comes from the basic principle of right and wrong, you know.
 Evil and good.
 That's all.
 We're just trying to say that there's bad guys out there and that there's good guys out there [...]
 We were taught there's a heaven and a hell, but that's all we were taught.
 We weren't taught about the [Ten] Commandments [... or] what's in the Bible and all that.
 We just [...] want to see good people hopefully go to heaven, which we refer to as Shangri-La".
 Joseph Utsler explained in a 2002 interview with Craig Markley that "God is in your heart [...]
 In my definition, it doesn't matter what creed, religion, or group you belong to.
 If you're doing what's right and are a good person, then you're right with God."
-Bruce and Utsler have also stated that they are not certain that God and the afterlife exist, but that they'd like to believe that there is something after death.
+Bruce and Utsler have also stated that they are not certain that God and the afterlife exist, but that they would like to believe that there is something after death.